technofocus-pte/githbcpltendusrsprv/README.md

 # devsecopsgithbcpltprv
-Implementing DevSecOps with Github and Github Copilot
+Github and Github Copilot for End Users